rodrigoalvesvieira/old-blog/_posts/2012-03-23-add-require-relative-to-irb.md

 ---
 layout: post
-title: Add require_relative to IRB
+title: Adding require_relative to IRB
 ---

 <span class="drops">R</span>uby 1.9 brought <span class="small_code">require_relative</span> to the rubyists' life and it's a nice thing.
 If you like it, you probably would like to use it in the interactive console.